nicoespeon/understandlegacycode.com/content/blog/refactoring-rule-of-three/index.md

 But of course, **this is a strawman argument!**

-I'm sure you don't mean to code golf your production code.
+I'm sure you don't mean to code-golf your production code.

 However, there's an important principle you need to keep in mind: